Can constraint-induced movement therapy (CIMT) for cerebral palsy improve arm and hand mobility?

 MusicGlove is also clinically proven to boost hand functions in just 2 weeks!

 That’s a wrap!
-Hopefully, this article helped you understand how constraint-induced movement therapy can help individuals with CP improve their hand mobility.
+Hopefully, this article helped you understand how constraint-induced movement therapy can help individuals with CP improve their hand and arm mobility.